 How Much Does a Title Loan Cost?

-An average monthly salary is required for most online title loans.
+An average monthly salary over $1000 is going to be required by most companies.
 The amount you have to pay can be high, sometimes as high as 10% of what you have borrowed.
 In some cases higher loan amounts can be put in place for a high dollar amount title pawn.
 For instance, if you applied for $2,000 worth of title loan, you will likely have to pay a tenth of the cost monthly, which is equal to $200.
 In case you borrow money for a year, you have to determine the annual percentage rate (APR) from the lender.
 This is determined by your borrowed money amount, fees, interest rate, and the period of money lending.

 What Happens When You Default on Online Title Loans?